WisdomUdo/technical-writing-resources/README.md

 # technical-writing-resources
-Documentations of go-to use resource on technical writing.
+Documentations on go-to use resource on technical writing.
+Here you'll find some good stuff for both beginner and advance level technical writer.